-- 1 Loosen the air vent screw on the tank cap. - 2 Attach the fuel connector to the engine connector.
-The arrow mark on the primer bulb should be facing the engine. - 3 Feed fuel to the carburetor by squeezing the primer bulb until it is firm.
+- 2 Open the fuel cock knob.
+(5B) - Attach the fuel connector to the engine connector.
+(5BS) The arraw mark on the primer valve should be facing the engine.

+(3) Feed fuel to the carburetor by squeezing the primer valve until it is firm.
+(5BS)